alexkorban/aoteastudios.com/pages/business-analysis-navigator.md

 <img src="/img/ba-navigator-cover.jpg" style="width: 100%; margin-left: auto; margin-right: auto;">

 <br/>
-_A Navigator to Business Analysis_ will be priced at $97, but right now it's available for preorder for just $69.
-You will get the book when it is published in a few weeks.
-For the price of a dinner for two, this book will show you business analysis from a practical, real world perspective and help you crystallise your knowledge.
+For the price of a fancy dinner for two, this book will show you business analysis from a practical, real world perspective and help you crystallise your knowledge.

-<a href = "https://aoteastudios.dpdcart.com/cart/add?product_id=125941&method_id=134216" class = "orange-button" style = "width: 100%; box-sizing: border-box;"><span class = "main-text">Preorder the book now ➡</span><span class = "extra-text">just a <strike>$97</strike> $69 investment</span></a>
+<a href = "https://aoteastudios.dpdcart.com/cart/add?product_id=125941&method_id=134216" class = "orange-button" style = "width: 100%; box-sizing: border-box;"><span class = "main-text">Get the book now ➡</span><span class = "extra-text">just a $97 investment</span></a>

 <div style="text-align: center">
     (<a href="/files/ba-navigator-sample.pdf">check out the sample</a> if you haven't already)